ranasamirr/ranasamirr/README.md

 📍 Berlin, Germany

-💬 Ask me about Data, piplines, MILP
+💬 Ask me about Data, Analytics, and MILP

 ## Tools I Use